na1307/intellij-comment-remover/rider/README.md

 ## Installation

-- Using the IDE built-in plugin system:
+- Using the 26398E built-in plugin system:

   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>Marketplace</kbd> > <kbd>Search for "Comment Remover - C#/VB/C++"</kbd> >
   <kbd>Install</kbd>

 - Using JetBrains Marketplace:

-  Go to [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/ID) and install it by clicking the <kbd>Install to ...</kbd> button in case your IDE is running.
+  Go to [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/26398) and install it by clicking the <kbd>Install to ...</kbd> button in case your IDE is running.

-  You can also download the [latest release](https://plugins.jetbrains.com/plugin/ID/versions) from JetBrains Marketplace and install it manually using
+  You can also download the [latest release](https://plugins.jetbrains.com/plugin/26398/versions) from JetBrains Marketplace and install it manually using
   <kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>

 - Manually: